cognesy/instructor-php/README.md

 ### Connecting to various LLM API providers

-Instructor allows you to define multiple API connections in `instructor.php` file.
+Instructor allows you to define multiple API connections in `llm.php` file.
 This is useful when you want to use different LLMs or API providers in your application.

-Default configuration file is located in `/config/instructor.php` in the root directory of Instructor codebase and contains a set of predefined connections to all LLM APIs supported out-of-the-box by Instructor.
+Default configuration is located in `/config/llm.php` in the root directory of Instructor codebase.
+It contains a set of predefined connections to all LLM APIs supported out-of-the-box by Instructor.

 Config file defines connections to LLM APIs and their parameters.
 It also specifies